stidsborg/Cleipnir.Flows/README.md

 ## Getting Started
 To get started simply perform the following three steps in an ASP.NET service:

-Firstly, install the Cleipnir.Flows nuget package (using either Postgres, SqlServer or MySQL as persistence layer).
+Firstly, install the Cleipnir.Flows nuget package (using either Postgres, SqlServer or MariaDB as persistence layer).
 I.e.
 ```powershell
 Install-Package Cleipnir.Flows.Postgres
 ```